sandeepcr529/Buffet.vim/README.md

    let g:Buffetbufferformatfunction = "s:callback"

+You can replace s:callback with your callback function name.
 The call back function accept following parameters and must return a one dimensional list of columns.
 If empty list is returned, the entry is not displayed.

+Parameters:

-Buffer No, The buffer number
+* Buffer No, The buffer number

-Tab No, Tab no where this buffer is displayed.
+* Tab No, Tab no where this buffer is displayed.
 Blank if it is not displayed in a tab.

-Window No. Window no where this buffer is displayed.
+* Window No. Window no where this buffer is displayed.
 Blank if not displayed.

-Source tab: The tab from which the bufet was invoked.
+* Source tab: The tab from which the bufet was invoked.
 This can be used to mark the current buffer in the list

-Source window: Same as above, but from window.
+* Source window: Same as above, but from window.

-Is parent.
+* Is parent.
 This is 1 if this is a first entry for a buffer in the list.
 If buffer is showing in multiple tabs and windows, those entries will have this value 0.

 You can disable default maps if you set this line in vimrc

    let g:buffetdisabledefaultmaps = 1

-You can now set youe own maps to the commands given at the end of this file instead.
+You can now set your own maps to the commands given below.

+Buffetclosewindow  - Close the corresponding window.
+BuffetclosewindowF - Close the window even if the contents are not saved Buffetcleardiff    - Clears diff flag of all displayed windows.
+Buffetdelete       - Delete the selected buffer Buffetdeletef      - Delete the buffer even if contents are not saved Buffetload         - Load the selected buffer to current windows Buffetloadonly     - Load the selected buffer to current window and make it the only one displayed.
+Buffetgoto         - Go to the selected tab/window/buffer
+Buffetopentab      - Open the selected buffer in a new tab Buffetopenh        - Open the buffer in a horizintal split Buffetopenv        - Open the buffer in a vertical split
+Buffetrefresh      - Refresh the buffer list.
+Buffetdiffsplit    - Open a diff window with difference between current buffer and selected buffer shown.
+Buffettoggledetail - Toggle detailed display of file path

 New in version 2.10[(Screenshot)](http://i43.tinypic.com/33kadsx.png)